RayJaay/game-progression/docs/user-stories/07-game-add.md

     - Placeholder Text: "Choose a priority..."
   - Also track when the game was added before submitting a POST request.
 Make sure to save in ISO format with timezone information

+## Details

+- APIs Required:
+  - `GET /platforms`: To retrieve the list of platforms for the platform field
+  - `POST /games`: To add a new game